 - The company’s Directors or Shareholders may wish to retire, move overseas or alternatively they are an IR35 company which is no longer required as they are now reverting to full time employment.

 - A Members Voluntary Liquidation might be used as a tool to re-organise a group of companies for example if a subsidiary company is no longer required or may have become dormant and this is a way to close this company down.

-What is the process of a Members Voluntary Liquidation?
+What is the Members Voluntary Liquidation Process?